Blockchain Solution Development for Logistics

-Document authenticity: Bill of Lading is key document in maritime logistics.
-Traditionally paper, transferred by courier.
-Electronic B/L (eBL) existed long, but centralized platforms (essDOCS, Bolero) require trust in operator.
-CargoX implements B/L as NFT (ERC-721) on Ethereum — ownership is transferable on-chain without intermediary.
+Document Authenticity.
+Bill of Lading — the key document in maritime logistics.
+Traditionally paper-based, delivered by courier.
+Electronic B/L (eBL) has existed for a long time, but centralized platforms (essDOCS, Bolero) require trust in the operator.
+CargoX implements B/L as NFT (ERC-721) on Ethereum — ownership transferable on-chain without an intermediary.

-Transparency of transaction terms: smart contract escrow: payment released automatically upon delivery confirmation.
-No need for bank guarantees or letters of credit for small deals.
+Transparency of Transaction Terms.
+Smart contract escrow: payment is released automatically upon delivery confirmation.
+No bank guarantees or letters of credit needed for small deals.

-Tracking and provenance: for pharmaceuticals, luxury, food — verification of origin and storage chain (temperature, humidity) critical.
+Tracking and Provenance.
+For pharmaceuticals, luxury goods, food — verification of origin and chain of custody is critical (temperature from 2°C to 8°C, humidity ≤60%).
 IoT sensors + blockchain = immutable audit trail.

 Bill of Lading as NFT